calmjs/calmjs/src/calmjs/README.rst

     Module that provides the functions that call out to cli tools that will support the functionality needed by the calmjs framework.
-    Provides the expanded driver classes for interfacing with Node.js and its tools, and also the primative exposed functions that provide its own shell.
+    Provides the expanded driver classes for interfacing with Node.js and its tools, and also the primitive exposed functions that provide its own shell.
 This latter part could be exposed as the runtime library.